 How long can i expect my lined pipes to last?

 Epoxy lined pipes are known to last anywhere from 30 to 50 years.
 All our workmanship is guaranteed for 10 years.
-Please be advised that this is a Nu Flow worldwide guarantee and anyone offering more than this is doing it in their personal capacity and not on behalf of Nu Flow.

 How long are pipe technicians on site daily?

 We arrive between 8am and 9am, and we leave between 4pm and 5 pm depending on the scope of work.
 We might work after hours if arrangements have been made prior to the appointment.
 If your urgency is of such a nature that it needs to be completed faster (like ships, military, critical services; then advise us at time of quoting and we will see what we can arrange)